Don’t Get Glutened! Use These 35 Strategies to Protect Yourself

 - If possible, choose a restaurant that has a gluten-free menu

 - Talk directly to the chef or manager to clarify how foods are prepared and talk through potential cross-contact issues.
-This could include things like a shared grill or oven surfaces normally used to prepare gluten-containing foods, not changing gloves between prepping gluten foods and gluten-free foods, using shared bowls for mixing salads that may have pieces of croutons left-over, etc.
+This could include things like a shared grill or oven surfaces, not changing gloves between prepping regular foods and gluten-free foods, using shared bowls for mixing salads that may have pieces of croutons left-over, etc.

 - Ask the server to keep your food away from the breadbasket